harsheel55/Celebal_Flight_booking_bot/README.md

-# Celebal Flight Ticket Booking Bot 🛫
+# Flight Ticket Booking Bot 🛫

 An intelligent conversational bot that streamlines the flight booking process, allowing users to search for flights, compare prices, and book tickets directly through a natural language chat interface.
 Built using Microsoft Bot Framework and tested locally with Bot Framework Emulator.